Thanks for your inquiry. One of our representatives will get in touch with you shortly via email.

 Dropbox Single Sign On (SSO)

 miniOrange provides a ready to use single sign-on solution for Dropbox for Business.
 This single sign-on solution ensures that you are ready to roll out secure access to Dropbox for Business to your employees within minutes.

 miniOrange provides secure access to Dropbox for Business ( enterprises ) and full control over access of applications, Single Sign On (SSO) into your Dropbox Account with one set of login credentials, eliminating user-managed passwords and the risk of phishing.

-Secure your Dropbox app from password thefts using multi factor authentication methods with 15+ authentication methods provided by miniOrange.
-Our multi factor authentication methods prevent unauthorized users from accessing information and resources having password alone as authentication factor.
-Enabling second factor authentication for Dropbox protects you against password thefts.
+Secure your Dropbox app from password thefts using multi-factor authentication methods with 15+ authentication methods provided by miniOrange.
+Our multi-factor authentication methods prevent unauthorized users from accessing information and resources having password alone as an authentication factor.
+Enabling second-factor authentication for Dropbox protects you against password thefts.

 miniOrange prevents frauds with its dynamic risk engine in conjunction with enterprise specific security policy.
 We support a combination of the Device Id, Location and Time of access as multi-factor authentication that can detect and block fraud in real-time, without any interaction with the user.